reallyreadit/blog/_posts/2021-02-15-the-readup-growth-hypothesis.markdown

 Soon, we're going to introduce our ultimate innovation: a brand new revenue stream for writers.
 It has taken way longer than we expected it to, but it's coming.
 When we launch our Subscriptions product, it's going to create a lot of growth really fast.
 Here's how:

+New Readers are going to have to pay to use Readup.

+That money will be distributed to Writers, which will create a strong incentive for them to encourage other people to read on Readup.

+On a recent phone call, Jeff outlined a backwards way of arriving at the same conclusion which I find very helpful.
+(1) In order to be impactful, Readup needs to grow.
+(2) In order to grow, we need money.
+(3) In order to make money, we have three options: sell ads, sell people's data, or charge people to use Readup.
+Because of our primary core value (Respect the Readers) the last option is the only option.
+(4) To be impactful, we should reinvest all of our money in growth.
+Thus (5) In lieu of "hype" or "marketing," let's just give the money to Writers and let them do the marketing for us.

 It's important to understand that this isn't a "zero-sum" victory; We're not "taking" revenue from somewhere else.
-That's what makes this a *true* innovation.
-We're doing something that's never been done before: We're going to ask readers to pay to read *free stuff*.
-But it will be worth it because (1) the reading experience on Readup is infinitely better than reading anywhere else and (2) you are *directly* supporting the writers you read.
+That's what makes this a true innovation.
+We're doing something that's never been done before.
+We're asking readers to pay for a better all-around online reading experience.
+And the fact that we're giving the money to Writers is, in a way, just a bonus.

-And here's what's so awesome: As Readup grows, that revenue stream will grow with us.
-And the revenue stream will go straight into the pockets of writers, so they're going to want to grow it even more.
-That's our growth hypothesis: Writers will be motivated to get people reading on Readup.
+Some people will appreciate that they're supporting the writers they love.
+Some people won't care.
+It doesn't matter.
+The Writers are still getting paid, and the more they promote Readup the more they'll get paid.
+As Readup grows, that revenue stream will grow.
+That's the growth hypothesis.

 As a result of our growth, all of the following will happen:
 - More people will spend more time in the flow of "deep reading."
 - People will see fewer ads and experience fewer distractions.
 - Chaos, globally, will subside.

 That last bulletpoint isn't meant to be tongue-in-cheek, but it's okay if you take it with a grain of salt.
 Just remember: If you believe that reading makes you a better, happier, healthier person (and almost nobody argues with that) than how can you *not* believe that more people reading is good for everything and everyone.

-Reading makes me feel sane.
-Therefore, if everyone reads more, maybe we'll all just feel a little more sane.

 Yesterday, I stood with my friend at the edge of a large, snow-covered field.
 On the other side of the field were some giant cottonwood trees with a seemingly-infinite number of fractal branches that reached up to the sky.